 Carroll ISD made no changes to attendance zones for the 2018-2019 school year.
 The 2017 Bond Program includes classroom additions at each of the five elementary schools.
 This should help alleviate overcrowding.
-Another bond election is expected in 2022.

 Click here to view current attendance zones.